ghoomfrog/silili/vocabulary.md

 - *swal* is pretending to repeatedly draw over a line with.
 - *tul* is pretending to insert and turn a key.
 - *sipiki* is a sideways fist with a raised thumb resting and rising.
-- *ajs* is like holding a card horizontally and moving it back and forth.
+- *is* is like holding a card horizontally and moving it back and forth.
 - *lan* is pinching the shirt and moving the hand back and forth (with an invisible shirt if not wearing one).
 - *twal* is a backward flat hand "opening" and "closing" like a door.
 - *na* is pointing up above the head and doing a twirling gesture.